YianLai0327/RL_final_project/README.md

 2. Build your own dataset from scratch:
    - Use `crawl_vlog/` to download raw vlog media and generate JSON crawls.
    - Use `caption_final/` to create Gemini captions for audio and video (`audio_captioning.py`, `video_captioning.py`).
-   - Use `BGM/` scripts to collect and preprocess background music and extract features.
    - Use `split_song/` to detect and/or manually author `split.json` with song-change timestamps, and `split_mp3.py` to produce segmented mp3 files.
    - Finally, format and compute embeddings with `rl-soundtrack` in [Preprocess](rl-soundtrack/README.md#preprocess).